 Prevention & Maintenance

 For example, weight management is an important part of any dog’s life.
 However, it’s crucial that a dog with hip dysplasia doesn’t carry excess weight on an already stressed hip joint.
-Your vet will recommend a healthy weight for your dog and give you some tips on how to maintain that weight, including dog food recommendations for weight loss.
+Your vet will recommend a healthy weight for your dog and give you some tips on maintaining that weight, including dog food recommendations for weight loss.

 Hip Health Dog Food